imagineLife/big-site/content/mongo/data-modeling/relationships.md

 ## One To Zillion

+[see](https://www.vertabelo.com/blog/crow-s-foot-notation) some explanation of relationship diagrams, including "crows feet".
+More than 1-to-10K.
+Same as `one-to-many`, just more descriptive.
 A notation for describing cardinalities is helpful to describe the documents in the relationship: `[0,1K, 100M]`: [`min`,`most-likely`, `max`] number of docs in the relationship of the `zillion`.
+Help devs & add comments in code to the `zillion` table.